SteveBenz/ProgressiveColonizationSystem/README.md

 1. Bugs:
    1. Resource transfer seems not to work for some ships -- perhaps because of staging
-   5. Can bring CrushIns from Kerbin or other bodies and fake out the resource auto-collection mechanic.
+   2.  (fix) Can bring CrushIns from Kerbin or other bodies and fake out the resource auto-collection mechanic.
 It should be happy to take the crushins, but disallow it as an auto-collector.
-   4. If there's more than one manned base, it should ask you where you want to look for crushins
+   3. If there's more than one manned base, it should ask you where you want to look for crushins
-   3. Something seems to reset the dialog box to center from time to time
+   4. Something seems to reset the dialog box to center from time to time
-   2. Revisit the SPH production dialog
+   5.  (not-busted)Revisit the SPH production dialog
 2. Rounding things out
    1. Create or hijack a part for storing Snacks - just snacks
    2. Write PDF help and or create a github wiki